JinheonBaek/GEN/README.md

 ## Pre-trained Models

-You can see the pre-trained models in a *Pretraining* folder on each dataset.
+You can see the pre-trained models in a *Pretraining* folder for each task (GEN-KG or GEN-DDI).

 ## Results

 We demonstrate our *Graph Extrapolation Networks* on two types of link prediction task: entity prediction for knowledge graph completion and relation prediction for drug-drug interaction prediction.

-Our model achieves the following performance for 3-shot entity prediction on FB15k-237 dataset.
+Our model achieves the following performances for 3-shot entity prediction on FB15k-237 dataset.
 | Model     | MRR   | Hits@1    | Hits@3    | Hits@10   |
 | ------    | ----  | ----      | ----      | ---       |
 | I-GEN     | .367  | .281      | .407      | .537      |
 | T-GEN     | .382  | .289      | .430      | .565      |

-Our model achieves the following performance for 3-shot relation prediction on DeepDDI dataset.
+Our model achieves the following performances for 3-shot relation prediction on DeepDDI dataset.
 | Model     | ROC   | PR    | Acc   |
 | ------    | ----  | ----  | ----  |
 | I-GEN     | .946  | .681  | .807  |